 As we pointed out at the beginning of Section 8, the applicative functor semantics does not obviate generative semantics-both are appropriate in different instances-but constructing a language that supports and reconciles both forms has proven very difficult.
-Several proposals have been made (Shao, 1999; Russo, 2003; Dreyer et al., 2003), but all of them suffer from being either too conservative or breaking abstraction safety (cf. Section 8 for examples).
+Several proposals have been made (Shao, 1999; Russo, 2003; Dreyer et al., 2003), but all of them suffer from breaking abstraction safety (cf. Section 8 for examples).